OCTOBER 3, 2024

 WHAT Tools Do I Need for Scrying?

-As its name implies, ‘to catch sight of’ what you seek, you must choose something you can focus your gaze upon and black scrying mirrors are an ideal material.
+As its name implies, ‘to catch sight of’ what you seek, you must choose something you can focus your gaze upon and black scrying mirrors are an ideal scrying medium.
 Though some other popular items include crystal balls or scrying bowls for water scrying in combination.
 You’ll also need a candle to use as a source of natural light.

-Scrying also required the ability to enter a light trance-like state.
+Scrying also requires the ability to enter a light trance-like state.
 Those that regularly meditate or do other mindfulness exercises might find it easier to slip in and out of a trance state.
 If you’re new to scrying or mindfulness, be patient; with practice, it will become easier.
 Anyone can learn to scry if they are willing to devote the time to it.

 Shop Our Obsidian STONES